HydroMassage vs. Regular Massage: What’s the Difference?

-Traditional massage and HydroMassage are highly effective at soothing minor aches and pains.
-Simply ask for a relaxing massage from your masseuse, and let them know where your trouble areas are.
-If you are using the HydroMassage bed, you can adjust the pressure of your bed in order to really dig into, or lightly rub on areas of your body that are feeling sore.
+There are many therapeutic benefits of massages, and both the traditional massage and HydroMassage are highly effective at soothing minor aches and pains.
+Simply ask for a relaxing therapeutic massage from your masseuse, and let them know where your trouble areas are.
+If you are using the HydroMassage bed, you can adjust the pressure of your bed in order to really dig into, or lightly rub on areas of your body that have muscle tension.
 Soothing aching muscles not only feels oh-so-good but can also put you on track to a quick recovery, getting you into the gym faster than you would if you were to just rest it out.

 Combats Stress and Anxiety

 You can enjoy total rest and relaxation in the HydroMassage lounges at Chuze Fitness.
 When we work out a lot or hold onto general stresses from life, it can cause our bodies to hold tension.
-Allowing the HydroMassage bed to knead at tense areas in the body can help to reduce your stress and leave you feeling less anxious overall.
+Allowing the HydroMassage bed to knead at tense areas in the body can help provide stress relief and leave you feeling less anxious overall.
 Regular massages are also known to leave people feeling euphoric and completely relaxed after a session.

 Improves Blood Circulation

-People with poor circulation often suffer from cold hands and feet, and sore muscles from the build-up of lactic acid due to the lack of oxygen in your muscles.
-Pressure from a regular massage and HydroMassage bed help to get the blood pumping through places that are otherwise congested, which brings oxygen to the depleted areas, leaving you feeling warmer and more refreshed.
+People with poor circulation often suffer from cold hands and feet, and sore muscles from the build-up of lactic acid due to the lack of oxygen in their muscles.
+Pressure from a regular massage and HydroMassage bed help to increase blood flow through places that are otherwise congested, which brings oxygen to the depleted areas, leaving you feeling warmer and more refreshed.

 So, Which is Best?